 Why Does Your Dog Bark Only While Sleeping?

 During REM sleep, dogs may twitch, bark, whine, or even move around.
-But, again, this is perfectly normal behaviour and nothing to be concerned about.
+Again, this is perfectly normal behaviour and nothing to be concerned about.

 Sometimes, dogs who do not bark may bark while sleeping.
-One of the main reasons can be that your dog does not feel any pressure from its surroundings and feels safe in its dream.
+One of the main reasons for this is that your dog does not feel any pressure from its surroundings and feels safe in its dream.
 As a result, it becomes more fearless while sleeping than in actuality.
 However, there is no harm in that and nothing to worry about.

 What to do When Your Dog is Barking in Sleep?